Nanshe: Nanshe and the Birds

-The composition Nanshe and the Birds deals with the connection between the eponymous goddess and the u5 bird, variously interpreted as a goose, swan, gull, cormorant or pelican.
+The composition Nanshe and the Birds deals with the connection between the eponymous goddess and the u5 bird, variously interpreted as a goose, swan, gull, cormorant, or pelican.
 Niek Veldhuis refers to it as a goose in his edition of the text, and points out that identifying it as a cormorant, pelican or gull is implausible, as the u5 is described in other sources as a grain-eating bird which can raise its voice.
 Wolfgang Heimpel in the Reallexikon der Assyriologie und Vorderasiatischen Archäologie argues that it is possible the term for the goose was kur-gi16, and u5 might refer to the swan instead.
 Bendt Alster also supported this interpretation.
-Julia M. Asher-Greve notes that from a comporative perspective it is important to point out that in contrast with swans and goose, cormorants rarely, if ever, appear as symbolic animals in any culture.
+Julia M. Asher-Greve notes that from a comporative perspective it is important to point out that in contrast with swans and geese, cormorants rarely, if ever, appear as symbolic animals in any culture.

 The text begins with the encounter between Nanshe and the aforementioned bird.
 According to Wolfgang Heimpel, after hearing the calls of this animal and noticing its beauty, Nanshe adopted it.
 Subsequently she descends to the earth, where she erects a temple dedicated to herself, and places the bird from the earlier section at her feet as her symbol.
 This passage apparently indicates she was believed to be capable of bird-like flight herself.
 While the rest of the composition is not fully preserved, the surviving passages indicate Nanshe gathers various birds in a single place, and the Anzû bird and the Anunna, in this context the great gods of the pantheon, declare fates for them.
 The next section is a compilation of short statements about various birds.
 They provide information about the beliefs pertaining to the individual animals, as well as their behavior, diet and calls.
 Some of their names are provided with folk etymologies.
 A number of them are not attested in any other known texts.
 The text ends with a praise formula addressed to Nanshe.

 As of 2004, Nanshe and the Birds was only known from six fragmentary tablets.
 Five of them come from Nippur, while the sixth is unprovenanced.
 However, the figures around whom the plot revolves belong to the tradition of Lagash.
 It is presumed that the composition belonged to the curriculum of Old Babylonian scribal schools.